coq/roadmaps/text/roadmap-8.8.md

 - [ ] Integration of the API for Elpi (Enrico Tassi)

+  Status: will start work on January 15th

 - [ ] Port plugins to `coq_makefile` (Enrico Tassi, Maxime Dénès)

+  Status: will start work on January 15th

 ## Documentation